Effect of the Large Magellanic Cloud on the kinematics of Milky Way satellites and virial mass estimate: Results

 For one of the host halos, Figure \ref{fig:vd_lmc_effect} shows the satellite velocity distribution at $z = 0$ and at the time of pericentric passage $z \approx 0.05$, as well as the 15.9 - 84.1 and 2.3 - 97.7 percentile intervals of the velocity distribution in bins of distance.
 The effect of the LMC-like satellite is greatest near the pericenter, where the subhalo velocity distribution becomes skewed toward larger negative velocities.
 At $z = 0$, the velocities return to a symmetric distribution.
 The effect of the LMC-like subhalo passage on the cumulative velocity distribution is shown in Figure \ref{fig:cdfvd_lmc_effect}, which shows that the satellite distribution has a tail of higher velocities near the pericentric passage.
 The cumulative velocity distribution at $z = 0$, on the other hand, is similar to the distribution before the LMC-like subhalo entered the host halo at $z = 0.1$.

 The lower panel of Figure \ref{fig:vd_lmc_effect} shows that the cumulative distance distribution of satellites becomes more centrally concentrated during the pericentric passage of the LMC-like subhalo.
-Like the velocity distribution, the distance distribution at $z = 0$ becomes closer to the distribution before the passage at $z = 0.1$.
+Although the physical mechanism of the distance distribution change warrants a detailed investigation, it is most likely a result of contraction of the satellite orbits in response to the deepening of the potential due to the LMC mass when it is near the pericenter.
+Although the LMC pericenter is $\approx 50$ kpc, the virial radius of the LMC and its mass is about 100 kpc and encompasses and affects a significant fraction of the Milky Way's virial volume.
+Like the velocity distribution, the distance distribution at $z = 0$ becomes closer to the distribution before the passage at $z = 0.1$, although the distribution at $r\gtrsim 180$ kpc remains somewhat different most likely due to the presence of the LMC counterpart at $r=150$ kpc at $z=0$ (see Figure~\ref{fig:dm_z}).

-The physical origin of the large change in the velocity and distance distribution of satellites during the pericentric passage of an LMC-like subhalo is the reflex motion of the central region of the MW-sized host halo in response to the gravitational pull of the massive subhalo.
-During the passage, the mean motion of the host halo relative to the subhalo system is $\approx 40-50\,\rm km/s$, comparable to the measured magnitude of the Milky Way disk reflex motion \citep[e.g.,][]{Petersen.Penarrubia.2021}.
+The physical origin of the large change in the velocity and distance distribution of satellites during the pericentric passage of an LMC-like subhalo is the reflex motion of the central region of the MW-sized host halo and associated compression of satellite distribution and velocities in response to the gravitational pull of the massive subhalo and due to a deepening of the potential when the LMC counterpart reaches the pericenter of its orbit.